Siddharthbadal/Algorithms/README.md

-# Project_Euler
+# Algorithm problems

-This is the reposotiory for Project Euler.
+This is the reposotiory for solving Algorithm problems in python.
-Here I solve project euler problems by developing a program in python.
+Here I solve Algorithm problems by developing programs in python.